EMT-Basic

 Required

-In order for your application to be submitted for review, you must complete all of the required information and upload during the application enrollment period.
-This is a first come first serve process so in order to increase your chances of being accepted, you are strongly encouraged to have all information ready when you begin your application.
-Below is everything you will need to have on hand for the application.
+To submit a successfully application for review, complete all of the required information below.
+Some information and documents must be uploaded during the application enrollment period.
+This is a limited access program.
 You will need to have a PDF or JPEG for certain file uploads.
 Files uploaded in HEIC format cannot be viewed on our system.

 1. Social Security Number